After winning 54 times in the lottery, ex-BBB Paulinha Leite hits 16 corners at Mega da Virada

 Ex-participant of “Big Brother Brasil 11”, Paulinha Leite has already started 2022 on the right foot: she won in the Mega da Voltage, hitting 16 corners in pots.
 Luck on her side is nothing new.
-On TV Globo’s reality show, for example, in the award-winning tests, she earned a car, apartment and motorcycle.
+On TV Globo’s reality show, for example, the luck tests were worth a prize, she won a car, apartment and motorcycle.
 And when it comes to the Caixa Lotteries awards, it is even more impressive.
 Alone, the blonde has 54 wins — that’s because she only counts those where she wins over R$1,000.
 Do you have a secret?

-read more: Luana Piovani ‘delivers’ Pedro Scooby’s trip to ‘BBB 22’ and praises Cintia Dicker: ‘More responsible than he’

 ‘I haven’t received my prize money yet, I don’t know what I’m going to do.
 I choose the numbers based on what I see in my daily life, which catches my attention.
 Then I mix it up with the numbers that go out the most, other games with the ones that go out the least, and I choose… — explains Paulinha, who has numbers 4 and 14 as favorites.
 Did you write it down?